Continue exploring

 package.json,tsconfig.json, or environment configs. - Data migration validation: Verify that a transformed or migrated JSON dataset matches the expected structure.

-- Schema evolution: Track how a JSON schema changes between API versions.
+- Schema evolution: Track how a JSON schema changes between API versions — generate a baseline with our JSON Schema Generator then diff across releases.

 Why Use a JSON-Specific Diff Tool?